andli/wipeusb/README.md

 See ``provisioning.txt`` for some installation prerequisites.

+Blinkstick can be purchased [here](https://www.blinkstick.com/) but can also easily be replaced with some other LED device.

 ## Manual
 * Device blinks purple once after boot when ready to receive USB drive
 * Insert one USB drive (does not yet handle multiple)